 - Ensuring that your full medical history related to your spine is up to date

 - Listing your past treatments and responses, as well as the plan for the future

 - Documenting all of your medications and experienced side effects

-A Social Security disability attorney or advocate can assist you in ensuring that you claim for disability is thorough, thus increasing your chances for approval.
+A Social Security disability attorney or advocate can assist you in ensuring that your disability claim for degenerative disc disease (DDD) is thorough, thus increasing your chances for approval.

 Consider a Free Evaluation with a Social Security advocate or attorney in your area today—Disability lawyers are only paid if you win your degenerative disc disease claim.